 Properly managed lignin-rich residues can contribute to soil organic matter over time, improving soil structure, water retention, and microbial activity, which are essential for long-term soil health and can help prevent soil erosion.
 Improper management, such as burning lignin-rich residues, can lead to the release of significant amounts of greenhouse gases (GHGs), particularly carbon dioxide (CO₂).
 Managing these residues properly can help mitigate climate change impacts (Lal, 2025).

-Lignin can be isolated and utilized for biofuel, biochemical production, which is bonus for both industriesin reducing greenhouse gas emission (GHGs) because of carbon neutrality of biofuels (Mandlekar et al., 2018).
+Lignin can be isolated and utilized for biofuel, biochemical production, which is bonus for both industries in reducing greenhouse gas emission (GHGs) because of carbon neutrality of biofuels (Mandlekar et al., 2018).
 Generally, crop residues can be managed on-farm and off-farm.

 2.5.
 Management of lignin rich crop residues